 Whether you've got a family member that keeps a mac and cheese recipe on lockdown like Rihanna’s next album, or making a bowl of fish tea is the only way you get through a cold night, food plays such a key role in bringing people together and providing a connection that transcends language and celebrates cultures.

-Head to one of these spots whether you're celebrating Black History Month, you just watched Soul Food or High on the Hog and need to eat, or you’re grabbing a meal with your uncle who never takes off his Bluetooth.
+Head to one of these spots whether you're celebrating Black History Month, just need to eat, or you’re grabbing a meal with your uncle who never takes off his Bluetooth.
 This guide, full of places not just connected in taste but in heritage, includes Jamaican restaurants, African places, and soul food spots, serving everything from macaroni pie to fried okra.